 - Picnic Tables & Benches

 Located on the property of The Mandel Jewish Community Center

-Have you ever been to Preston’s H.O.P.E playground?
-If so, what parts to your kids enjoy most?
+Have you ever been to Preston's H.O.P.E Playground?
+If so, what parts do your kids enjoy most?